mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

     - `"reporting_origin"`
       - : The origin that triggered the report generation.
 (EDITORIAL: ISN'T THIS THE SAME AS THE ATTRIBUTION_DESTINATION?
 THE ORIGINS ALL HAVE TO MATCH, RIGHT?)
     - `"scheduled_report_time"`
-      - : A string representing the number of seconds since the Unix Epoch that the browser initially scheduled the report to be sent (to avoid noise around offline devices reporting late).
+      - : A string representing the number of seconds from the Unix Epoch until the browser initially scheduled the report to be sent (to avoid noise around offline devices reporting late).
     - `"source_registration_time"`
-      - : A string representing the number of seconds since the Unix Epoch that the attribution source was registered, rounded down to a whole day.
+      - : A string representing the number of seconds from the Unix Epoch until the attribution source was registered, rounded down to a whole day.
     - `"version"`
-      - : A string representing the version of the API used to generate the report (EDITORIAL: WHAT ACTUALLY IS THIS API?
-HOW SHOULD I REFER TO IT?).
+      - : A string representing the version of the API used to generate the report.
 - `"aggregation_service_payloads"`

   - : An array of objects representing payload objects containing the histogram contributions used by the aggregation service to assemble the data contained in the report (EDITORIAL: I'M GUESSING HERE; I DON'T UNDERSTAND WHAT THIS DOES).
 Currently, only a single payload is supported per report, configured by the browser.
 In the future multiple, customizable payloads may be supported (EDITORIAL: AGAIN, GUESSING, BUT THIS IS WHAT THE EXPLAINER IMPLIES).
 Each payload object can contain the following properties: